 God has an incomparable appointment calendar that spans the course of human history.
-And, before the earth was brought into existence, He scheduled an event and notified man as recorded in Genesis 3:15:
+Before the earth was brought into existence, He scheduled an event and notified man (Gen. 3:15).

 For millennia, God consistently reiterated the redemptive purpose of His long held appointment.
-He even sent prophets to establish the predetermined time and place for the appointment.
-Then, at the “set time,” God sent His Son to earth as humanity’s promised Redeemer.
+He even sent prophets to establish the predetermined time and place.
+Then at the appointed time, God sent His Son to earth as humanity’s promised Redeemer.

-God purposefully scheduled this appointment to accomplish two primary objectives—first, “to redeem those under the law” (v.4) and second, “that we might receive adoption to sonship” (v.
-5).
+As documented by Paul, God purposefully scheduled this set time to accomplish two primary objectives—first, to redeem those under the law, and second that we might receive adoption to sonship (v.4- 5).

-The expression, “under the law,” in verse four conveys the idea of being imprisoned, bound or enslaved—in this case, bound and/or enslaved to the curse of the law (3:13).
+The expression, “under the law,” in verse four conveys the idea of being imprisoned, bound or enslaved—in this case, bound and/or enslaved to the curse of the law (Gal.
+3:13).

 As the promised Redeemer, Jesus didn’t free man from moral accountability to God, but rather from the curse imposed on man’s inability to keep the law.
 What a profound concept to contemplate!

+Redeeming man from the bondage of the curse of the law is in itself astounding.
+But, there was more.
 God’s purpose was not only redemption, but also adoption.
-God had planned to make children out of slaves to sin!
+God had planned to make children out of those who are outside of the covenant and slaves to sin.

-Paul illustrated the concept with a prevalent Greek and Roman practice thaat allowed the head of a household to adopt a slave and make him a legal heir.
-Again, it’s mind-boggling to think that the God of creation would not only orchestrate the redemption of humanity, but also the very personal “adoption to sonship” that makes it possible for individuals to become His children.
+The apostle Paul illustrated the concept with a prevalent Greek and Roman practice allowing the head of a household to adopt a slave as a legal heir.
+Again, it’s mind-boggling to think that the God of creation would not only choreograph the redemption of humanity, but also provide personal “adoption to sonship” that makes possible for individuals to become His children.